moon7-io/moon7-sort/README.md

 // Same as above, with default probability threshold numbers.sort(randomly);

-// Sort using the identity function, which does nothing numbers.sort(preserve);
+// Sort using the identity function, which retains existing order numbers.sort(preserve);

 // Sort using the inverse identity function, which reverses the array